The idea is not to block every shot. The idea is to make your opponent believe that you might block every shot.

 Movement on the defensive end of the floor naturally causes gaps to open up that could be taken advantage of by your Opponents.
 Be aware of these gap formations in your defensive team positioning strategy, and fill them up with good spacing and movement as soon as you become aware of them.
 If you can see them, than your Opponents are probably also conscious of these gaps.

-Play the Split-line Protecting Basket & Key Area
+Play the Split-line Protecting Basket and Key Area

 Playing the Split-line involves the process of shifting your team defensive formation to the strong side of the key area where the ball is currently located.
 Hence, no player would be located on the left side of the court if the ball was being played on the right side.
 A diagram would probably best explain this technique.
 If in doubt, please ask your Coach for further explanation.